The Scary Facts About Designer Drugs and Legal Highs

 Other Popular Legal Highs—Kratom and Methoxetamine (Opiate and Ketamine Substitutes)

 What Are Kratom and Methoxetamine?

-The term “kratom” technically refers to a group of plants distantly related to coffee and gardenia plants, but in the West, “kratom” is used for one particular, Southeast Asian species of plant—Mitragyna speciosa.
+The term “kratom” technically refers to a group of plants distantly related to coffee and gardenia plants, but in the West, “kratom” is used to describe one particular Southeast Asian species of plant—Mitragyna speciosa.

 Dissociative drugs such as phencyclidine (PCP) and ketamine were originally developed as anesthetics.
-Historically, recreational abuse of these substances has been commonplace.
-Consequently, there is a demonstrated demand for ketamine-like designer drugs—like methoxetamine—that are unregulated and perhaps easier to obtain from the illicit market.
+Historically, the recreational abuse of these substances has been commonplace.
+Consequently, there is a demonstrated demand for ketamine-like designer drugs—like methoxetamine—that are unregulated and perhaps easier to obtain on the illicit market.